MCunha17/nosql-social-api/README.md

 The displayed license badge is sourced from <a href="https://shields.io/category/license">Shields IO</a>.

 ## Description
 An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-The API uses MongoDB database for handling large amounts of unstructured data, Express.js for routing, and Mongoose ODM.
+The API uses MongoDB database for handling unstructured data, Express.js for routing, and Mongoose ODM.

+Social network applications are prevalent in today's digital landscape.
+By learning how to build an API that enables users to share thoughts, react to friends' thoughts, and create friend lists, developing this application provided me with insights into the functionality required for developing similar applications.

 ![Screenshot of application](/public/assets/application-screenshot.jpg)